 Since 1991 I’ve been extremely fortunate to have been consistently supported in my art practice.
 I have been awarded grants and other substantial funding from Arts Council England, private businesses and individual patrons and have been selected for five supported residencies in Ireland, Iceland, and New Mexico.
 I’ve exhibited Internationally and my art work is held in private and public collections world wide.
 These opportunities, alongside having work published, have all helped me gain confidence, reach wider audiences, meet wonderful people, and be offered further opportunities to enhance my career along the way.

-These days, whilst I continue to develop my own creative practice, I’m particularly keen to share my knowledge and skills with others.
-Delivering talks, workshops and individual mentoring allows me to pass on some of what I’ve learnt from working in the arts, education, psychology and business since the 1970’s.
+These days, whilst I continue to develop my own creative practice, my focus is on sharing my knowledge and skills with others.
+By delivering talks, leading workshops and providing mentoring for individuals I am able to pass on some of what I’ve learnt over the years whilst working in the arts, education, psychology and business since 1970’s.